luisnaranjo733/grader/README.rst

 Source code is up on https://github.com/doubledubba/grader

-Once it is installed, grader sets up a console script called 'grader'.
+Once it is installed, grader sets up a console script called 'grade'.

 This allows you to open the command prompt/terminal and type 'grader' and hit enter.